These cats are expert swimmers.

 Reproduction and Life Cycle

-The mating season of the jaguarundi takes place any time of the year.
+The mating season of the jaguarundi takes place at any time of the year.
 A female is sexually mature at two years old.
 When she is ready to mate, she urinates in several areas on the ground so a male will pick up her scent.
 The scent of her urine can travel a long way to the territory of a male.
 In addition, the female makes a chattering or crying sound as another way to attract males in the area.
 A male jaguarundi pairs with a different female each time it breeds.

 The gestation period of this cat is 70 to 75 days.
 As a comparison, an ocelot’s gestation period can go up to 90 days.
 A female jaguarundi makes a nest for her young in a thicket or in the hollow of a tree.
 Finding a place where her young are well-hidden means they will be less endangered by predators in the area.
 She gives live birth to one to four babies.
-Newborns weigh less than one pound and are completely dependant on their mother.
+Newborns weigh less than one pound and are completely dependent on their mothers.
 The male doesn’t help care for the young.

 Newborn jaguarundi babies are also called kittens.
 They are born without the ability to see or hear just like just pet kittens in a household.
 These kittens have spots on their fur when they are born.
 But the spots fade and disappear within days.
 The mother nurses the kittens to give them nourishment.
 When they reach a couple of weeks old and their eyes and ears have opened, she begins to feed them small parts of the prey she captures.
 Soon, she begins to teach her kittens how to hunt for prey.
 They are fully weaned at 40 days old.
 Jaguarundi young can live independently at ten months old.